max-in-bc/my-personal-site/README.md

 * February 15, 2018: Made torontoweb.ninja an anonymous site
 * February 20, 2018: Added download button for resume
 * February 22, 2018: Added dev and production modes as development was getting more complicated; character sheet :O
+* May 8, 2018: Moved api to separate repo; setup on Canadian EC2 instance